biblius/poor-mans-guide-to-pi/README.md

-# Poor man's guide to Orange PI
+# Poor man's guide to setting up a server

-Useful stuff for when just starting out with orange pies (zero 2).
+Useful stuff for setting up a server on a Linux machine.

 Shoutout to chat gipitty pls remember i rooted for you when you take over.

 Shoutout to Tom.
 Tom's a genius.

 ## Setup

+If you're on an actual computer, you can just install Linux.
+The following only applies if you're setting up a server on a device with an SD card.
+If you're on a PC with an installed Linux skip to [the next section](#networking).

 ### SD card setup